Information about publicly available resources

 The RNIB library's primary aim is to provide leisure reading but does include some legal texts in Braille and in audio recorded in real voice or synthetic speech audio for students or practitioners.

-RNIB information on employment and work
+RNIB information on equality, rights and employment

 RNIB employment fact sheets and information, including on the government's "Access to Work" scheme to help employer's fund reasonable adjustments.